 - 2. Petitioner No. 2 is a human rights association which has taken upon itself, inter alia, to assist Palestinians, victims of cruelty or deprivation by state authorities, including by protecting their status and rights before the authorities, either in its own name as a public petitioner or as counsel for persons whose rights have been violated. - 3.
-On February 5, 2016, notice of the intention to forfeit and demolish the apartment being the subject matter of this petition was received in the offices of the undersigned.
-A copy of the notice which does not bear a date is attached and marked P/3.
-Extension for the submission of an objection was granted until February 10, 2016, at 09:00. - 4.
-On February 10, 2016, petitioners' objection was submitted.
-A copy of the objection is attached and marked P/4. - In the objection the petitioners requested that in the event that the objection was denied the details of the manner by which the respondent intended to execute the demolition including a detailed plan according to the details of the building and past experience. - 5.
-On February 24, 2016, a response was received which denied the objection.
-In the same breath notice was given that the execution of the order would be stayed until February 28, 2016.
+On February 24, 2016, notice of the intention to forfeit and demolish the house being the subject matter of this petition was received in the offices of the undersigned.
+A copy of the notice is attached and marked P/3.
+Extension for the submission of an objection was granted until February 29, 2016, at 09:00. - 4.
+On February 29, 2016, petitioners' objection was submitted.
+A copy of the objection is attached and marked P/4. - 5.
+On March 6, 2016, a response was received which denied the objection.
+In the same breath notice was given that the execution of the order would be stayed until March 8, 2016.
 A copy of the denial of the objection is attached and marked P/5.